A characterization of representable intervals: Introduction

 We note here that neither the closed unit interval in the category of spaces nor the simplicial interval in the category of simplicial sets are examples of strict interval objects in the sense of the present paper.
 For example, although the closed unit interval can be equipped with suitable structure maps, it fails to satisfy the defining equations for cocategories, which are only satisfied up to homotopy.
 Instead it is expected that these are examples of ``weak $\omega$-intervals'' in the sense that they are weak co-$\omega$-categories.
 As such, the present paper may be regarded as, in part, laying the groundwork for later investigation of these intervals and the corresponding weak higher-dimensional completeness properties of the model structures to which they give rise.

 The plan of this paper is as follows.
 Section \ref{section:cocats} is concerned with introducing the basic definitions and examples.
-In particular, we give the leading examples of strict intervals and explain the induced 2-category structure.
+In particular, we give the leading examples of strict intervals and explain the the resulting (higher-dimensional) sesquicategory structure and when it results in a strict 2-category.
 In Section \ref{section:rep_section} we recall the 2-categorical notion of finite bicompleteness and prove our main results including Theorem \ref{theorem:rep_2cat}.
 Lack \cite{Lack:HA2M} has shown that every finitely bicomplete 2-category can be equipped with a model structure in which the weak equivalences are categorical equivalences and the fibrations are isofibrations and in Section \ref{section:isofib} we briefly explain when, given the presence of a strict interval $I$ which is representable, this model structure can be lifted, using a theorem due to Berger and Moerdijk \cite{Berger:AHTO}, to the category of reduced operads.